mhurd/kubernetes/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```
 ### Prepare for Pod network
-This is required to be set for various networking solutions:
+This is required to be set for various networking solutions (ensures iptables net filtering is enabled):
 ```bash
 sudo sysctl net.bridge.bridge-nf-call-iptables=1
 ```